bsheth711/LeetCodeExtract/README.md

 # LeetcodeExtract
 A Node.js project that extracts Leetcode submissions and pushes them to a repository.
+See an [example repository](https://github.com/bsheth711/LeetcodeSolutions).

 # Requirements
 - Node.js 20+